straider/coding-dojo/WebServices/JAX-RS/README.md

 ## 1.1.
 Goal & Objectives

-The objective of this dojo is to give an introduction to Spring Web Services and Spring MVC through several small and simple coding exercises.
+The objective of this dojo is to give an introduction to JAX-RS through several small and simple coding exercises.

-**Note**: although being a simple dojo it is assumed that programmers know how to work with Ant or Maven or Gradle and have full access to a Java Application Server, such as GlassFish.
+**Note**: although being a simple dojo it is assumed that programmers know how to work with Ant or Maven or Gradle and have full access to a Servlet Container, such as Tomcat or Jetty.

 ## 1.2.
 Audience

-This dojo is aimed for programmers that know Java but have not yet had used Spring Web Services or Spring MVC.
+This dojo is aimed for programmers that know Java but have not yet had used JAX-RS API or Reference Implementation.

 ## 1.3.
 History